Insolvency versus Liquidity:

 But in a real credit crisis like in 2008, every bank on Wall Street would have gone broke had the feds not intervened so vigorously with pumping 26 trillion in the system, although government lied about telling it just was over 1 trillion. – Credit works on trust.
 Someone with a huge line of credit at Lehman Brothers in 2008 went out of business; his credit had vanished.

 But in the next crisis when all asset classes are affected at once, the collateral of the banking industry would fall.
 The banks would look at each other and wonder whose credit was still good.
-Merchants would look at your credit card and wonder if its insolvency-460_1109365cissuer was still in business.
+Merchants would look at your credit card and wonder if its issuer was still in business.

 “Trust would disappear.
 And along with it, credit.
 The economy would go into free fall. – Then the big surprise: Instead of inflation or hyperinflation that many expect, suddenly the dollar – the almighty dollar – the old-fashioned, paper, greenback buck – would become more valuable.”